MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-kafka.md

 By default, the Kafka connector uses the application method for authentication during ingestion.
 To authenticate using managed identity:

 1. Assign your cluster a managed identity and grant your storage account read permissions.
-For more information see, [Ingest data using managed identity authentication](ingest-data-managed-identity.md).
+For more information, see [Ingest data using managed identity authentication](ingest-data-managed-identity.md).

-1. In your **adx-sink-config.json** file set `aad.auth.strategy` to `managed_identity` and ensure that `aad.auth.appid` is set to the correct value.
+1. In your **adx-sink-config.json** file, set `aad.auth.strategy` to `managed_identity` and ensure that `aad.auth.appid` is set to the correct value.

 1. Use a [private instance metadata service token](/azure/active-directory/managed-identities-azure-resources/how-to-use-vm-token) instead of the [Microsoft Entra service principal](#create-a-microsoft-entra-service-principal).